 For example, malnutrition plays a significant role in the progression of CF because not only do patients often feel nauseous and therefore not inclined to eat, but also diarrhea and vomiting prevent adequate absorption of nutrition.
 Cannabis is a known appetite stimulant, and has successfully treated appetite loss and wasting in patients with HIV and cancer.

 CF patients also have an imbalance of fatty acids.
-This has been shown, in mice, to increase susceptibility to lung infections.
+This increases the susceptibility to lung infections in mouse subjects.
 Because endocannabinoids are made from fatty acids, it is logical to believe that there may also be an endocannabinoid deficiency in CF patients.
 One study found that treatment of CF mice with THC, in infancy, prevented motor delays and development of anxiety as they reached adulthood, suggesting that endocannabinoid deficiency may contribute to these symptoms.

 Cannabis is also well-known for its anti-inflammatory properties, and could help to fight the inflammatory response that causes the destruction of lung tissue.
-There has been one phase 2 clinical trial using a synthetic cannabinoid called Anabasum that binds to CB2 receptor, which is thought to be the main mechanism of anti-inflammatory activity.
-The trial of 85 patients was placebo-controlled, double-blind, and randomized and showed that the drug was well tolerated and safe.
-It also showed reduction in inflammatory markers and the incidence of lung flare ups (or pulmonary exacerbations).
+There has been one phase 2 clinical trial.
+This trial used the synthetic cannabinoid “Anabasum.”
+Anabasum binds to CB2 receptors, which scientists believe is the main mechanism of anti-inflammatory activity.
+The trial of 85 patients had placebo-control, was double-blind, and randomized.
+The trial proves that the drug is safe.
+This trial also shows that cannabis reduces inflammatory markers, and the incidence of lung flare ups (or pulmonary exacerbations).

-Since the Phase 2 trial was successful, it is likely to be followed by a Phase 3 trial, which, if successful, could result in concluding that cannabis does help mitigate symptoms of CF. Looking logically at the activity of the endocannabinoid system and the symptoms of CF, scientists are drawing conclusions about the positive utility of cannabis in CF.
+Since the Phase 2 trial was successful, a Phase 3 trial will likely follow.
+If this trial succeeds, it could mean cannabis officially helps mitigate symptoms of CF. Overall, scientists are still drawing conclusions about the positive utility of cannabis in CF.